tekumara/notes/cargo.md

 ## Tests

-To run tests (auto rebuilding if needed):
+To run tests (auto rebuilding if needed - if not make sure the ide is saving your files):

 ```
 cargo test